qjuanp/qjuanp.github.io/_posts/2021-09-27-git-deal-with-rejected-changes-over-protected-branches.md

 ![create a feture branch](../assets/2021-09-27-git-deal-with-rejected-changes-over-protected-branches/step-1-create-branch.png)

-Create a feature branch from your main integration branch, remember that branches are just named pointers to actual commits, so, new branch will be poiting out to your latest changes, which are the ones you're trying to push correctly into the integraiton branch.
+Create a feature branch from your main integration branch, remember that branches are just named pointers to actual commits, so, new branch will be poiting out to your latest changes, which are the ones you're trying to push correctly into the integration branch.

 `git checkout -b [feature-branch-name]`

-> Remember to follow your defined naning convetion to name the new feature branch.
+> Remember to follow your defined naning standards to name the new feature branch.

 ## Reset main